China is world’s second-largest economy but its passport is ranked 63rd. Are things looking up?

 Over the last few months, it has become easier for Chinese citizens to visit South-east Asia as visa-waiver programmes were rolled out to again draw Chinese tourists – the world’s largest source of visitors before 2019 – after strict measures to curb the pandemic were lifted in late 2022.

-Malaysia and Thailand announced on Nov 27 and Sept 25 respectively that visa requirements have been waived for China passport holders for a limited period.
+Malaysia and Thailand announced on Nov 27 and Sept 25 respectively that visa requirements had been waived for China passport holders for a limited period.

-Singapore announced on Dec 7 that it would exempt Chinese travellers from needing visas for stays of under 30 days, while China extended visa-free status for Singaporeans from 15 to 30 days.
-This reciprocal arrangement would kick in early 2024 and has no term limit.
+Singapore announced on Dec 7 it would exempt Chinese travellers from needing visas for stays of under 30 days, while China extended visa-free status for Singaporeans from 15 to 30 days.
+This reciprocal arrangement will kick in from early 2024 and has no term limit.

 Finance executive Feng Chao, 37, who visited Singapore and Malaysia in May for five days, sees visa-free status as an incentive for repeat visits.